KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Handheld_Wiki/OneXPlayer_Handhelds.md

 ### Workarounds / Known Issues
 - Fan curves do not work
-- Battery capacity limits
+- Battery capacity limits do not work
-- Vibration intensity
+- Vibration intensity does not work

 <hr>